 Change in focus

-When the Affordable Care Act established the Hospital Readmission Reduction Program (HRRP) in 2012, Medicare reduced payments to hospitals with excess readmissions.
+When the Affordable Care Act established the Hospital Readmission Reduction Program (HRRP) in 2012, Medicare reduced payments to hospitals with excess hospital readmissions.

-Hospitals were hyper-focused on preventing readmissions after the HRRP changed the calculation for reimbursement.
+Hospitals were hyper-focused on preventing hospital readmissions after the HRRP changed the calculation for reimbursement.
 It changed Dr. Murphy’s focus as well.

 In 2015, she became Medical Director of Atrium Health Transition Services, where she focused on helping high-risk patients avoid hospital readmission.
 She completed a fellowship in readmission prevention from the National Readmission Prevention Collaborative.